exhibitjs/exhibit/README.md

 ## Getting started

-Check out the examples [in this repo](examples).
+The best way to start (for now) is to check out the [examples in this repo](examples).

 <!-- - [Web Starter Kit](https://github.com/exhibitjs/web-starter-kit) – a fork of Google's excellent front end boilerplate project, modified to use Exhibit. -->

 <!-- - Yeoman generator: [exhibit-webapp](https://github.com/exhibitjs/generator-exhibit-webapp) – a fork of Yeoman's gulp-webapp project, modified to use Exhibit. -->

-(Yeoman generator and Web Starter Kit fork coming soon.)
+(Coming soon: Yeoman generator, and a fork of Web Starter Kit adapted to use Exhibit.)

 ## Installation